waterbycounty

 What's happening with rivers in Greene County right now?

-Greene County's primary USGS streamgage on the Mad River is currently reading 558 cubic feet per second — 74% of the long-term mean of 754.62 cfs.
+Greene County's primary USGS streamgage on the Mad River has a pipeline snapshot of 558 cubic feet per second — 74% of the long-term mean of 754.62 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Greene County water compare to the Ohio average?